 \section{Predictions and discussion}

-Focussing in trying to understand the essence of the emergence of inhomogeneous and anisotropic features from a quantum state that is homogeneous and isotropic and in the absence of a measurement process\footnote{ In the early Universe there are no observers or measuring devices, and in fact, the conditions for their emergence is the {\bf result } from the breakdown of such symmetries, so it would seem very odd if one took a view that they are part of the cause of that breakdown.}, has lead us to consider modifying the standard approach through the incorporation of the collapse hypothesis.
+Focusing on trying to understand the essence of the emergence of inhomogeneous and anisotropic features from a quantum state, that is, homogeneous and isotropic and in the absence of a measurement process,\footnote{In the early Universe, there were no observers or measuring devices, and, in fact, the conditions for their emergence is the result of the breakdown of such symmetries, so it would seem very odd if one takes a view that they are part of the cause of that breakdown.} has led us to consider modifying the standard approach through the incorporation of the collapse hypothesis.

-We have seen in previous works that despite the fact that the motivation for such considerations seems to be purely philosophical and tied to issues like the measurement problem in quantum mechanics, the analysis have led to expect certain departures that could potentially be of observational significance.
+We have seen in previous works that, despite the fact that the motivation for such considerations seems to be purely philosophical and tied to issues like the measurement problem in quantum mechanics, the analysis has led us to expect certain departures that could potentially be of observational significance.

-In previous works, we have focussed on two main observationally related issues: The shape of the spectrum and the question of tensor modes.
-We have argued previously that it would be very unlikely that one could find a scheme in which the function $C(k)$ would be exactly a constant, and that some dependence of $k$ will remain in any reasonable collapse scheme, simply because we do not expect those collapses to follow exactly the $\eta^c_k = Z/ k$ rule for the time of collapse for each mode.
-These dependences lead to slight deviations from the standard form of the spectrum.
-In fact a preliminary analysis of this issue has been carried \cite{Adolfo}, confirming these expectations.
-A more detailed analysis of the exact form of the spectrum incorporating the late time physics is needed, and under way, to study the traces left by such effects in the observational CMB spectrum, and as we have indicated, these can be searched for observationally.
+In previous works, we have focused on two main observationally related issues: the shape of the spectrum and the question of tensor modes.
+We have argued previously that it would be very unlikely that one could find a scheme in which the function $C(k)$ would be exactly a constant and that some dependence on $k$ is likely to remain in any reasonable collapse scheme, simply because we do not expect those collapses to follow exactly the $\eta_k^c = Z/k$ rule for the time of collapse for each mode.
+Any remaining dependency of $C(k)$ on $k$ will lead to slight deviations from the standard form of the predicted spectrum.
+In fact, analyses of this issue have been carried out in Refs. \cite{8,9}, confirming these expectations.
+These have been used to set the first bounds emerging from the CMB observational data on these kinds of theories.